akvo/akvo-flow-docs/docs/topic/dashboard/AdminWizard.rst

 To access Admin Wizard:

-1. Log on to your organization’s FLOW Dashboard (http://flowakvo.appspot.com/Dashboard.html) using your Google Account username and password.
+1. Log on to your organization’s FLOW Dashboard (ie http://flowakvo.appspot.com/Dashboard.html) using your Google Account username and password.
 FLOW opens on the Dashboard home page.
 On the top panel, click on the Data Managers tab.

 2. From the Data Managers drop-down menu, select Admin Wizard.